swan-cern/jupyter-extensions/SwanGallery/README.md

 [![Github Actions Status](https://github.com/swan-cern/jupyter-extensions/workflows/Build/badge.svg)](https://github.com/swan-cern/jupyter-extensions/actions/workflows/build.yml)
 A JupyterLab extension.

+SWAN Gallery is a service that provides the users with a set of notebooks and project examples to help the user use the service by opening them into its session and using them directly without any extra step.

+The extension helps reducing the amount of time spent by the user on unnecessary hurdles thanks to its user friendly interface.
+Since, any user can scroll through the many notebook choices and download it directly to his session within a click.
+The notebook is then opened in a new tab inside the JupyterLab session allowing the user to freely switch between the many test notebooks and make different changes.

 This extension is composed of a Python package named `SwanGallery` for the server extension and a NPM package named `SwanGallery` for the frontend extension.

+The front-end communicates with the static page hosted in an MkDocs server (MkDocs-Swan) that in its own communicates with the python server using `window.PostMessage` to prompt the specific file or folder link to download.
+The front-end uses the link received to send a request to the back-end, which depending on the link sent uses the download logic to dowload the file or folder inside the existing session.

+The front-end receives back a success message from the request and uses it to have JupyterLab open the created file/ folder to have a smooth interaction for the user.

+- Notebook Gallery &rarr; JupyterLab Extension &rarr; SWAN Contents APi &rarr; SWAN Gallery API &rarr; Download

 ## Requirements